 The exact amount of precious metals in 16 Psyche is just a guess until further exploration gives us better numbers, but a calculation by oilprice.com estimates 16 Pysche could be worth $700 quintillion.
 This includes the estimated amounts of gold, platinum, and other precious metals in the asteroid.

 When is the mission to Pysche going to land?

 If the spacecraft launches as scheduled in October 2023, The Psyche spacecraft will reach the asteroid in late 2026 or early 2027.
 However, It will not land on the asteroid.
 All the research will be done from its orbit.
 It is expected that the mission will last for 21 months.

 NASA approved the Psyche orbiter mission on January 4, 2017, after it became one of the semifinalists on a list of proposed projects for the Discovery program.
 The project’s planning started in early 2015 and the team is led by the planetary scientist Lindy Elkins-Tanton.

 The original mission was supposed to launch on October, 2023, but thanks to some new calculations, a better launch window was found for August 2022 and so the project moved forward faster.

-This new path will launch the orbiter and then use Mars’ gravity as assistance to propel it towards its final target.
+This new path will launch the orbiter and then use Mars’ gravity as assistance to propel it toward its final target.

-It is expected the orbiter will arrive to Psyche in early 2026 where it will orbit for more than 21 months.
+It is expected the orbiter will arrive in Psyche in late 2026 where it will orbit for more than 21 months.

 New communications system